Ed94/gencpp/base/Readme.md

 This library is relatively very small (for parsing C++), and can be extended without much hassle.

-The convention you'll see used throughout the interface of the library is as follows:
+The convention you'll see used throughout the upfront interface of the library is as follows:

 1. Check name or parameters to make sure they are valid for the construction requested
 2. Create a code object using `make_code`.